 Rose Ayling-Ellis has been hailed a hero to the deaf community for being the first profoundly Deaf contestant to appear on the show.
 Her pairing with professional dancer, Giovanni Pernice, has left viewers like me captivated by their ability to form such a formidable partnership, whilst tackling the obstacles of their deaf-hearing relationship.

-That impact was translated into statistics by British Sign Language (BSL), who revealed a 3000% increase in sign-ups to their free trial.
+That impact was translated into statistics by British Sign Language (BSL), which revealed a 3000% increase in sign-ups for their free trial.
 BSL also reported a 488% surge in internet searches.
-Clearly, Ayling-Ellis’ visibility is affecting the nation.
-Permeating through Strictly’s loyal fanbase and driving them towards an important cause.
+Evidently, Ayling-Ellis’ visibility is affecting the nation, permeating through Strictly’s loyal fanbase and driving them towards an important cause.

 Whilst training and during the live shows, an interpreter helps Rose to understand Giovanni, the Judges, and her co-stars.
-Resulting from her appearance on the show, the BBC through their iPlayer have given an option to watch with an interpreter on-screen where previously only subtitles were available.
+The BBC, through their iPlayer, have given the option to watch with an interpreter on-screen where previously only subtitles were available.
 This new feature increases the accessibility for those who are reliant on a translator.

 Rose’s impact has also been seen on the dancefloor.
 Two weeks ago, the pair performed a Couple’s Choice to Symphony by Clean Bandit and Zara Larsson.
 Midway through the dance, Rose covered Giovanni’s ears and the music was cut.
 Taking him by the hand, she guided him into her world, and they danced in silence.
 More than just being an almost technically perfect performance (scoring 39), it was incredibly powerful, reducing viewers like me to tears.